Dobrich: Nature and Animal Protection Centre

 The centre is the only one of its kind not only in Bulgaria but also in Eastern Europe.
 Founded under a Bulgarian-Swiss project, it boasts an area of 16 hectares, 50-year-old vegetation (trees and bushes), and a convenient access.

 The zoo houses over 40 animal species - deer, roe, raccoon, alpaca, llamas, mouflons, goats, Przhevalski's horses, brown bears, bison, pheasants, storks, pelicans exotic and water birds, turtles, etc. - which live in conditions very close to their natural habitats.

 A priority for the zoo is the reproduction and re-introduction of endangered animal species.

 Dobrich TV Tower

 Dobrich TV Tower houses broadcasting equipment for radio, television and telecommunications.
 It is 146 metres tall and built of reinforced concrete.
-The tower, which was designed by Petar Andreev, was completed in 1979 and has an observation deck open for tourists.
+The tower, which was designed by Petar Andreev, was completed in 1979 and has an observation deck that is no longer open to visitors.
 It is also remarkable by its design.